simonmichael/hledger/MANUAL.markdown

 ##### balance

-The balance command displays accounts and their balances.
+The balance command displays accounts and their balances, indented to show the account hierarchy.
 Examples:

     $ hledger balance
     $ hledger balance food -p 'last month'

+A final total is displayed, use `--no-total` to suppress this.
+Also, the `--depth` option shows accounts only to the specified depth, useful for an overview:

     $ for y in 2006 2007 2008 2009 2010; do echo; echo $y; hledger -f $y.ledger balance ^expenses --depth 2; done

+With `--flat`, a non-hierarchical list of full account names is displayed instead.
+This mode shows just the accounts actually contributing to the balance, making the arithmetic a little more obvious to non-hledger users.

 ##### chart